 1 More information on irrigation water use and requirement statistics

 This section provides a geological map and a summary of the geology of the Democratic Republic of the Congo at a national scale, based on a 1:5 million scale map (see the Geology resources page for more details).

-More detailed geological information can be found in other maps and reports (see the list in the References section, below), including:
+More detailed geological information can be found in other maps and reports (see the full list in the References section, below), in particular these:

 - A UN report (1989) with information current at the end of the 1980s.

 - A lithological map of the DRC, developed by the World Soil Information (ISRIC) as part of developing a Soil and Terrain Database (SOTER) for Central Africa.
 The lithological classes in SOTER are based on a geological map of the Congo at 1 : 2 million scale compiled by the Musée Royal d'Afrique Centrale (MRAC) (Lepersonne 1974).
 The SOTER database also includes data on landforms and hydrographic networks.
 The lithological classes are described in van Engelen et al. 2006.
 The lithological map is available as a GIS shapefile.